 Wizzard continued into the mid 1970s before disbanding, mainly due to disagreements with record company management over financing and promotion.
-Rick Price needed work and so he became tour manager for the famous UK pop duo "Peters & Lee".
+Rick Price needed work and so through connections he became tour manager for the famous UK pop duo "Peters & Lee".
 When Lennie Peters and Dianne Lee parted ways in 1980, Rick continued with vocalist Dianne in helping to establish her solo career.
 Rick and Dianne eventually married and have performed on-stage together as a duo around the UK club circuit.

 Rick Price also worked for vocalist and comedian Jim Davidson as his sound engineer and driver.
 He has since worked with Jim managing his sound company called "Alpha Audio".
 Similar work followed with personalities like Cannon and Ball, Laurie Mansfield for the "Buddy" Holly stage production, and other West End musicals such as "Jolson", "Summer Holiday", "Oh What A Night!", "Dusty", and "Great Balls Of Fire"